edeprince3/libsdp/README.md

 ```
 libsdp/examples/python_interface
 ```
 In this example, the SDP problem is expressed in the "SDPA" sparse format described here: http://euler.nmt.edu/~brian/sdplib/sdplib.pdf .
-The example for the Python interface to libsdp corresponds is identical to the example for C/C++ formatted case.
-You can see how the problem is represented in SDPA-style sparse format in
+We solve a problem that is identical to that given in the C/C++ interface example.
+You can see how that problem is represented in SDPA-style sparse format in
 ```
 libsdp/examples/python_interface/c_example.in
 ```